Moddable-OpenSource/moddable/documentation/piu/piu.md

 #### Cascading Styles

 In order to cascade styles, you may want to use something similar to the [CSS font shortcut](https://developer.mozilla.org/en-US/docs/Web/CSS/font).
+Note that if you use this method of defining fonts in an application, you should not define other fonts in the application using just the font name as described above.

 ```javascript
 const style = new Style({ font:"italic bold 16px Open Sans" });